 Gone are the days when sponsors and event hosts were content to plaster logos on advertising and banners and call it a day.
-Although signage is still important – the second largest sponsor “want” item according one survey – experiential marketing and expanding digital platforms are increasingly giving rise to a more innovative approach.
+Although signage is still important – the second largest sponsor “want” item according to one survey – experiential marketing and expanding digital platforms are increasingly giving rise to a more innovative approach.

-Brands and event planners alike are getting creative to elevate sponsors’ return on investment (ROI) and build truly symbiotic, and long-lasting partnerships.
+Brands and event planners alike are getting creative to elevate sponsors’ return on investment (ROI) and build truly symbiotic, long-lasting partnerships.